zaproxy/zap-api-docs/source/includes/contributing.md

 The ZAP API documentation is developed according to the [docs as code](https://www.writethedocs.org/guide/docs-as-code/) philosophy.
-The most direct and effective way to contribute to the docs is to submit a pull request(PR) or raise an issue in the Github repository containing the docs content that you want to change.
+The most direct and effective way to contribute to the docs is to submit a pull request(PR) or raise an issue in the GitHub repository containing the docs content that you want to change.

 There are 2 different workflows which you can use to make changes or PRs.
 Use what you are most comfortable with!

-**1. "Edit this File on Github" Option**
+**1. "Edit this File on GitHub"**

 You can edit the documentation in the browser via navigating to the relevant source file and clicking the edit this file button.
 This workflow is recommended for minor changes.
 For example correcting typos/spellings/grammar etc.